 To enrich our community by creating powerful musical experiences performed with passion and excellence, and by providing indispensable music education and community engagement.

 The Santa Barbara Symphony was founded in 1953 on the belief that a special city deserves a special orchestra.
-Consistently lauded for its unique ability to present brilliant concerts, engage the community, and deliver dynamic music education programs, the organization prizes both innovation and artistic excellence, and is widely recognized as one of the region’s premier cultural institutions.
-Its award-winning Music Education Center serves 8,000 students throughout Santa Barbara County each year.
+Consistently lauded for its unique ability to present brilliant concerts, engage the community, and deliver dynamic music education programs, the organization prizes both innovation and artistic excellence and is widely recognized as one of the region’s premier cultural institutions.
+Its award-winning Music Education Center serves 9,000 students in Santa Barbara County with regular programming and as many as 10,800 students through special programming each year.
 Charismatic Israeli conductor Nir Kabaretti was appointed music and artistic director of the Santa Barbara Symphony in 2006.

 The Symphony gave its first concert on December 12, 1953 at the Lobero Theatre under the baton of Belgian cellist Adolphe Frezin.
 It was a modest start for a community orchestra.

 By 1961, plenty of people were enjoying the concerts under the direction of the Symphony’s first full-time Music Director, renowned pianist and conductor Erno Daniel (1960-1967).
 The orchestra outgrew the intimate Lobero Theatre and began to play at the Granada Theatre.
 Ronald Ondrejka (1967-1979) succeeded Daniel and served as music director through twelve seasons of continuous artistic improvement.